-The NCAA Baseball Rules require all nonwood bats used during competition be reviewed by baseball bat testing conducted prior to each regular season series or single date of competition.
+For Division I, the NCAA Baseball Rules require that all nonwood bats used during competition be reviewed by baseball bat testing conducted prior to the start of play on each date of competition.
+For Divisions II and III, the rules require that all nonwood bats used during competition be reviewed by baseball bat testing conducted prior to the start of play for each series or single date of competition.
 A bat must satisfy all sections of the bat testing process to be compliant for competition.
-Bats failing any section of the testing protocol are deemed illegal for competition.
+Bats failing any section of the testing protocol shall not be used in competition.
 The purpose of this testing is to ensure that legal equipment is used in competition.
 Rule 4.4.c requires that coaches confirm that their team is playing with legal equipment.

 All bats used during competition must appear on the NCAA Approved Bat List, pass the barrel ring test and barrel compression testing.
-Bat testing is required for all regular and post season NCAA competition.
+Bat testing is required for all regular and postseason NCAA competition.